You can learn more about food photography in my other posts on the subject. Learn:

 Now, the most important thing is to take great food photos – that’s why I’d recommend investing in some kit, and shooting during daylight hours where you can, to help make the original photographs as great as they can be.
 But editing your photos can just give them that extra oomph: Think

 Nowadays, you don’t need to spend loads of money to access powerful software: for phone photography, try a free app like VSCO (and check out my guide to editing food photos on your phone using VSCO).
-For a Mac or PC try the browser-based free photo editor Pixlr (and check out my guide to using Pixlr for food photography) – it has many features comparable to Adobe Photoshop, but is free-to-use and can be accessed anywhere from your browser.
+For a Mac or PC try the browser-based free photo editor Pixlr (and check out my guide to using Pixlr for food photography) – or Adobe LightRoom CC, for the best photo editing experience.

 Every one of my food photography guides has iterated this point: remember that it is only for Instagram or social media.